Nigel has been playing video games ever since he first picked up a Master System controller in his diapers. Nintendo fanboy.

-So, it's been about over a month and some change since Pokemon Sun and Moon were released.
-That means it's time to do a review!
-I chose to wait until now so most people would have played it, and this review is meant as much for them as for anyone else.
-I own both Sun and Moon versions of the game, but have yet to crack open Sun version, so my review will primarily based on my experiences playing Pokemon Moon.
-The plot and gameplay mechanics for both versions is essentially the same, and I think my experience of playing them isn't going to be hampered by which one I chose.
+I chose to wait to write this review of Pokémon Sun and Moon for a few weeks after its release so most people would have played it, and this review is meant as much for them as for anyone else.
+I own both Sun and Moon versions of the game, but have yet to crack open Sun version, so my review will primarily be based on my experiences playing Pokémon Moon.
+The plot and gameplay mechanics for both versions are essentially the same, and I think my experience of playing them isn't going to be hampered by which one I chose.
 That being said, this is a review that will attempt to balance the enjoyability of being read by both those who have and those who have not played the game.

 While I certainly won't reveal any major plot spoilers, there might be some minor spoilers in this review, so if you want to avoid any spoilers surrounding the plot, the internet just might not be for you between now and when you have your own copy of the game.
 That said, there may be minor spoilers during points that critique the storyline of the game, though no major plot points will be exposed.

 Before we delve into the review of the story, let's first examine how it feels to play the game.
-There have been numerous changes to some of the more basic mechanics that we've become accustomed to over the past twenty years that make the game feel a lot different just on how it's played.
+There have been numerous changes to some of the more basic mechanics that we've become accustomed to over the past decades of Pokémon, so that makes the game feel a lot different.

 Now that we've checked how the HM system works.
 It's time to look at the other big change in the game: The removal of gyms in favor of Island Challenges.